 Proposed Riccarton Battery Storage System

-Miller Developments propose to submit an application for the proposed installation and operation of a battery storage system (BESS) on land adjacent to the west of Riccarton Mains Road on the northern edge of Currie.
+Miller Developments has submitted an application for the proposed installation and operation of a battery storage system (BESS) on land adjacent to the west of Riccarton Mains Road on the northern edge of Currie.

 Map showing the proposed battery storage layout at Riccarton